jonkelleyatrackspace/testvapi/README.md

 testvapi
 ========
-Test Value API script is meant to test API's for valid responses, headers, data, codes, whatever!
+Test Value API script is meant to test your enterprise API for proper responses, headers, data, status codes, latency whatever!

-This is meant to be used for QE to certify an API has full functional coverage, and for ops to get performance data metrics in graylog.
+QE people can use this on the command line to get a status output of how many API calls are working or failed in unit-test style breakdown.

+DEVOPS people can set the graylog output to TRUE, then set this up in jenkins, crontab, or whatever to do continious testing with performance metrics about the status of your API 24/7.

 It uses a human style syntax to check an API so that non-technical people can write unit tests based on API documentation.